yubobo/cdap/shell/README.rst

 Usage
 =====

-The Shell Client may be used in two ways: interactive mode and non-interactive mode
+The Shell Client may be used in two ways: interactive mode and non-interactive mode.

 Interactive Mode
 ================